matthew-carroll/flutter_processing/CONTRIBUTING.md

 To avoid duplicated work, don't work on an issue until it's assigned to you.

+When writing code, please use `dart_fmt` with a line length 120.

 All bug fixes should include effective tests.

 ## Working on new features